 Learning through struggle is not something any of us want to experience, but it’s a necessary part of life.
 You see, productive struggle is necessary for growth whether it be in learning a new math concept or the realities of sin in our lives.
-But, it’s still difficult to experience, and even more difficult to watch someone you love experience it…especially your child.

 Learning Through Struggle